Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 There are several benefits to using sessions:

-* Jobs that belong to a single algorithm run are run together without interruptions, increasing efficiency if your program submits multiple sequential jobs.
+* Jobs that belong to a single algorithm run are run together without interruption, increasing efficiency if your program submits multiple sequential jobs.

    .. note::
     * The queuing time does not decrease for the first job submitted within a session.
 Therefore, a session does not provide any benefits if you only need to run a single job.